italiangrid/storm/webdav-guide.md

 <a name="introduction">&nbsp;</a>
 ### Introduction

-The StoRM GridHTTPs is the component responsible to provide both HTTP(s) file transfer capabilities to a StoRM endpoint and a WebDAV interface.
+The StoRM GridHTTPs is the component responsible for providing both HTTP(s) file transfer capabilities to a StoRM endpoint and a WebDAV interface.
 The brand-new WebDAV interface provided, conceals the details of the SRM protocol and allows users to mount remote Grid storage as a volume on their own desktops.
 It represents a single entry point to the storage data both for file management and transferring by providing different authentication models (from typical grid x.509 proxies and standard x.509 certificates to anonymous http read access), maintaining at the same time full compliance with present Grid standards.

 <a name="whatwebdav">&nbsp;</a>
 ### What is WebDAV?

 <img src="assets/images/webdav-logo.jpg" alt="webdav-logo" width="100" style="float: right; margin-right: 10px; margin-left: 30px; margin-top: -5px;"/>

 Web Distributed Authoring and Versioning (WebDAV) protocol consists of a set of methods, headers, and content-types ancillary to HTTP/1.1 for the management of resource properties, creation and management of resource collections, URL namespace manipulation, and resource locking.
-The purpose of this protocol is to present Web content as a writable medium in addition to being a readable medium.
+The purpose of this protocol is to present a Web content as a writable medium in addition to be a readable one.
 [WebDAV on Wikipedia](http://en.wikipedia.org/wiki/WebDAV) and the [WebDAV website](http://www.webdav.org/) provide information on this protocol.

-In a few words, the WebDAV protocol mainly abstracts concepts like resource properties, collections of resources, locks in general, and write locks specifically.
+In a few words, the WebDAV protocol mainly abstracts concepts such as resource properties, collections of resources, locks in general, and write locks specifically.
 These abstractions are manipulated by the WebDAV-specific HTTP methods and the extra HTTP headers used with WebDAV methods.
 The WebDAV added methods include:

 * PROPFIND — used to retrieve properties, stored as XML, from a web resource.
 It is also overloaded to allow one to retrieve the collection structure (a.k.a. directory hierarchy) of a remote system.
 * PROPPATCH — used to change and delete multiple properties on a resource in a single atomic act.